 2:20pm – Llactapata

-During the Incan Empire, Incas would hike this trail to Machu Picchu for religious purposes.
+During the Incan Empire, Incas hiked this trail to Machu Picchu for religious purposes.
 The men and women ran into nature to respect its strength and unforgiving ways.

-So the Incas had their reasons, but what are mine?
-Why did I decide to hike the Inca Trail?
+The Incas had their reasons, but what are mine?
+Why did I decide to do this?

-Why did I decide to hike the Inca Trail?
-Whatever the truth behind my reasons might have been, those reasons were left behind at Piscacucho.
+Why did I decide to do this?
+Whatever the reasons might have been, those reasons were left behind at Piscacucho.

 Almost finished with day one.